gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 ![ECS tasks running](img/aws_ecs_code_error.jpeg)

 If your code _does_ need changing, remember you will need to build an new image, tag it, then push it to ECR (unless you have remote builds set up using a CI service).
-Once your new image is in ECR, a new version of the ECS service should be deployed (if it is set to use the latest revision, which ours is).
+Once your new image is in ECR, you will need to manually trigger a new deploy of your service (for example by using that "Update service" button).s

-If this app is working correctly, you should see in the "Logs" tab:
+Let's check the "Logs" tab:

 ![ECS task running](img/aws_ecs_service_logs_working.jpeg)

 Great!
 It's running.
 Those log lines have been generated by the app, running in the container.

-But before we try loading it in the browser (which won't work - you'd get a 504 error), we need to let the container connect to the database.
-Currently it won't be able to since if you recall when we created the database we gave it a new security group.
-It knows nothing about ECS.
+But before we try loading it in the browser (which won't currently work - you'd get a 504 error), we need the container to be able to connect to the database.
+Currently it won't be able to, despite having a valid connection string.
+If you recall when we created the database we gave it a new security group.
+RDS knows nothing about ECS.
 We need to tell it.

 ## Database access

 The first thing to make sure is that your database is in the same VPC as your ECS container.
 Throughout this guide we have been using the same default VPC, so it is.

-Since we created a security group for ECS, and a security group for RDS, and their IPs may change, the simplest option is for each to reference the _other_ security group.
+Since we created a new security group for ECS and a new security group for RDS, and their IPs may change, the simplest option is for each to reference the _other_ security group.
 That allows communication between them.

-To edit their rules, type "VPC" in the search bar, and enter the VPC console.
+To edit each one, type "VPC" in the search bar, and enter the VPC console.
 In the left-hand menu you should see "Security groups" listed.
 Click on that.

 As you can see, we have two security groups.
 One is the RDS one, created when we created our database.
-We gave it the name `aws-rds-fly-live-beats-sg` to make it easily identifiable.
-And the other one is the security group that controls access to ECS, which we created earler.
-We gave that the name `fly-live-beats-service-sg`.
+We gave ours the name `aws-rds-fly-live-beats-sg` to make it easily identifiable.
+And the other one is the security group that controls access to ECS, which we created above.
+We gave that the name `fly-live-beats-service-sg`:

 ![Security Groups](img/aws_security_groups.jpeg)

-For the ECS security group, click the "Outbound rules" tab.
-Click on the edit rules button.
-You want to allow TCP traffic on port 5432.
-The destination is custom, and in the next box choose the RDS security group (it should pre-fill with options when you start typing).
+Tick the box next to your ECS security group and click the "Outbound rules" tab.
+Click on the "edit rules" button.
+You want to allow TCP traffic on port 5432 (the Postgres port).
+The destination is "custom", and in the next box choose the RDS security group (it should pre-fill with options when you start typing).

+**Important:** Do not delete or edit the outbound rule provided by AWS for ECS to send traffic to any IP.
+It needs to send data (for example to Cloudwatch) and if unable to, ECS will repeatedly try to start a task, and fail, and there won't be anything in the "Logs" tab to indicate why.

 Click "Save rules".

-You also want to do the same for the RDS to allow _inbound- connections from ECS.
-And so select \_that_ RDS security group.
+You also need to do the same for the RDS security group to allow incoming connections from ECS.
+Tick the box next to the RDS security group.
 Click the "Inbound rules" tab.
 Click "Edit inbound rules".
 You may already have a rule in here for allowing access (such as from your office IP).
 Click the "Add rule" button and allow TCP port 5432 from the ECS security group.
 Something like this:

 ![Security group access](img/aws_security_group_rds.jpeg)

-**Important:** Do not delete or edit the outbound rule provided by AWS for ECS to send traffic to any IP.
-It needs to send data (for example to Cloudwatch) and if unable to, ECS will repeatedly try to start a task, and fail, and there won't be anything in the "Logs" tab to indicate why!

 ## Database migration

-Assuming you have the RDS and ECS security groups correctly configured, they should be able to communicate with each other.
+Assuming you have the RDS and ECS security groups correctly configured, they should now be able to communicate with each other.

-You should now see a new message appear in the logs tab: it is complaining that the "users" does not exist.
+You should now see a new message appear in the "Logs" tab.
+It is complaining various tables do not exist.
 That confirms it _was_ able to both fetch the correct database URL (from SSM, provided as a secret) _and_ also connect to that database (in order to know that that table does not exist):

 ![RDS connected](img/aws_rds_connected_no_table.jpeg)

 The reason that table does not exist is because it is created by running the migrate script.
 That has not been done anywhere yet,

-The problem is that while it is (in theory) possible to execute a command in a Fargate container ... there is no task running.
+The problem her is that while it is (in theory) possible to execute a command in a Fargate container ... there is no task running.
 It keeps failing.
 Because ... of the lack of a database.
+Hmm.

 For now the solution seems to be (slightly awkwardly) to run the migration in the `Dockerfile`.
-Generally not ideal, however it should work.
+That's not ideal, however it should work.

-Change the last line to be:
+Change its last line to be (tmporarily):

 ```sh
 # temporary (to get ECS up and running)
 CMD /app/bin/migrate;/app/bin/server
 ```

-... build a new image, tag it, and push it to ECR.
-That should trigger a new deployment of the ECS service.
-If not you can click "Update service" and tick the box to force a new deployment.
+Since you have changed its code, you need build a new image, tag it, and push it to ECR.

+Then click "Update service" and tick the box to force a new deployment.
 You can keep track in the service's "Deployments and Events" tab.
-You may need to click the refresh icon.

-Now when that container runs, it should migrate the database and then run the app.
+Now when _that_ container runs in a minute or so, it should migrate the database and _then_ run the app.

-If you switch to the "Logs" tab you should see when the container runs the `CMD` is executed, and so the database is migrated:
+If you switch to the "Logs" tab you should see when the container runs the `CMD`.
+You should see the database is migrated:

 ![DB migrate](img/aws_ecs_db_migrate.jpeg)

-Now remove that migrate command from the `Dockerfile` CMD, putting it back how it was.
+Now you can remove that migrate command from the `Dockerfile` and so putting it back how it was.

 ## Load balancer

 As part of the deployment of the service, a load balancer was created.
 You can access that via the EC2 console, scroll down, and click on "Load balancers" in the left-hand menu.
 You should see the ALB with the name you gave it listed there.
 It should have a "DNS Name" which you can copy.

 You can load that in your browser, and if all is working and there is a healthy service, that should route requests to the container being run by the service.

-If there is no response (like a 504) error, check the security group (that's a firewall) assigned to it.
+If there is no response (like a 504) error, check the security group assigned to it.
 You can see which one from its "Security" tab.
-Click on its ID there to view its rules and make sure your IP is included (for example if it only allows access to certain ones).
+Click on its ID there to view its rules and make sure your IP is included (for example if it only allows access to certain ones, rather than `0.0.0.0/0`):

-You may also need to include TCP port 4000 to the security group as it is shared by ECS.
+![ALB](img/aws_alb_security_group.jpeg)

+If the load balancer target (the container) is showing as unhealthy, try adding a rule to that ECS security group to allow incoming requests on TCP port 4000.
 Currently the Live Beats app defaults to listening on port 4000.
-Unless you change it by overriding that, such as by setting a `PORT` variable.

-If you want your app available to the public, on IPv4, for HTTP requests, the security group should contain a rule like this to allow access to any IP:

-![ALB](img/aws_alb_security_group.jpeg)
+Those requests (between the load balancer and container) may be being blocked.

-You may also need to check its healthcheck.
-We have set the app's healthcheck to request the `/signin` path, on port 4000, with 2 retries, and a timeout of 2 seconds.
+If that is not the issue, you may also need to check the load balancer's healthcheck.
+We have set our healthcheck to request the `/signin` path, on port `4000`,s with 2 retries, and a timeout of 2 seconds.
 That passes.
 We expect a success code of 200:

 ![ALB healthcheck](img/alb_healthcheck_passes.jpeg)